Our favorite study apps to research, organize and prepare for tests

 Christine Ottoni • August 7, 2019if( has_post_thumbnail( $post_id ) ): ?>

-Up your after class game with these nifty apps for studying.
-We’ve picked some of our favorites for getting organized, mastering languages, creating study flashcards, doing research and brushing up on your math.
+Up your after class game with these nifty study apps.
+We’ve picked some of our favorites for getting organized, mastering languages, creating flashcards, doing research and brushing up on your math.

 Think of these study apps for students as helpful aids.
 Supplement your Spanish class with Duolingo, check your homework with Photomath and research your next psychology project with TED’s massive library of Talks.

 Habitica is a video game to help you cultivate good habits.
 Turn your tasks, like waking up early or reading for an hour, into monsters you have to conquer in-game.
 When you complete a task or work on a behavior, you’ll earn gold to spend on real-life and virtual rewards.
 Stay on track and you’ll unlock new game content.
 When you miss a daily goal you lose health points.
 Habitica has cool social integration so you can your friends and compete and be held accountable.